13.6 C

 3. Kate

 Kate stands for KDE Advanced Text Editor and is an extremely powerful native source code editor developed by the KDE community around 2001.
-Since its inception, it has garnered much critical acclaim among Unix programmers due to its robust functionalities and innovative outlook to development.
-Kate is perfectly adept at what it does and will surely prove a viable Notepad Ubuntu alternative.
-As of now, Kate is available on 25 Linux distributions as well as for Windows and macOS.
+Since its inception, it has garnered much critical acclaim among Unix programmers due to its robust functionalities and innovative outlook on development.

 Features of Kate